 You don’t need a desktop or laptop computer to use a Cricut machine, but you do need at least a smartphone.

-The three current Cricut cutting machines (the Maker, Explore Air 2, and the Joy) operate using Cricut Design Space, and you need one of the following to operate Design Space:
+The current Cricut cutting machines (the Maker/Maker3, Explore Air 2/Explore 3, and the Joy) operate using Cricut Design Space.
+You need one of the following to operate Design Space:

 - Windows or Apple computer (desktop or laptop)